Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 ### Opportunity

-With the `@` syntax extension, the parameters exist only for the sake of documentation.
-It is the responsibility of the host callback to check the presence of arguments and to initialize them to default values.
+With the `@` language syntax extension, the function's parameters exist only as documentation.
+The host callback is responsible for checking the presence of arguments and to initialize them to default values.
+Using JavaScript default parameters required an auxiliary function.

-To take advantage of JavaScript parameter initialization, we had to use an auxiliary function.

 ```javascript
 function foo(x = 0, y = x) {